XRPLF/xrpl-dev-portal/content/tutorials/get-started/send-xrp.md

 The result of the signing operation is a transaction object containing a signature.
 Typically, XRP Ledger APIs expect a signed transaction to be the hexadecimal representation of the transaction's canonical [binary format](serialization.html), called a "blob".

-- In ripple-lib, the signing API also returns the transaction's ID, or identifying hash, which you can use to look up the transaction later.
+- In `xrpl.js`, the signing API also returns the transaction's ID, or identifying hash, which you can use to look up the transaction later.
 This is a 64-character hexadecimal string that is unique to this transaction.
 - In `xrpl-py`, you can get the transaction's hash in the response to submitting it in the next step.
 - In xrpl4j, `SignatureService.sign` returns a `SignedTransaction`, which contains the transaction's hash, which you can use to look up the transaction later.